ariel0798/ContactList/README.md

 # Contact information

-If you click one of them, you go the information of that contact
+If you click one of them, you go to the information of that contact

 ![](Images/ContactInformation.png)